MailCheck-co/mailcheck.site/src/routes/blog/10-abandoned-cart-hacks-that-rise-sales/index.md

 date: 15.07.2019
 readingTime: 3 min read
 snippet: Have some issues with cart abandonment on your website?
 Keep calm, everyone faced it.
 The statistics says, 80% of people abandon their shopping carts.
 description: 10 abandoned cart hacks, emails, and tricks that will rise sales.
 Usability.
-Technical tips & auto email responders.
+Technical tips and auto email responders.
 thumbnailImg: ./abandoned-cart-hacks.jpg?format=jpg&width=880
 ---